 - Daughter, A Writer Destined: Mary Shelley’s mother was the famous feminist-philosopher-writer, Mary Wollstonecraft, who survived mere days after giving birth to her daughter.
-So, she was her mother’s name-sake, but she was a motherless child.
+So, she was her mother’s namesake, but she was a motherless child.
 She was raised by her father, William Godwin (who was also a philosopher-writer).
-It could be said that she inherited her writing talents from both sides of the family, but what raw skill was honed among some of the greatest writers of the time (including Samuel Taylor Coleridge).
+She inherited her writing talents from both sides of the family, but her raw skill was honed among some of the greatest writers of the time (including Samuel Taylor Coleridge).
 She was given unfettered access to a wide selection of books, along with the determined encouragement of her father for her to discover (and espouse) political and philosophical views.

-- Mother, Loss Time-and-Again: Beyond the money troubles, Mary Shelly faced tragedy of a far worse sort: the loss of three children.
+- Mother, Loss Time-and-Again: Beyond the money troubles, Mary Shelley faced a tragedy of a far worse sort: the loss of three children.
 Only her last child, Percy, survived.
-Unfortunately, his survival was followed by his own father’s death (purported to have occurred in a storm, while sailing).
-She experienced the first loss of her mother before she could even remember, and then, she continued to deal with the loss of her dear loved ones… And, she turned to her writing.
+Unfortunately, his survival was followed by his father’s death (purported to have occurred in a storm while sailing).
+She experienced the first loss of her mother before she could even remember, and then, she continued to deal with the loss of her dear loved ones… And she turned to her writing.

-Like the final words of her Frankenstein, Shelley appears to be:
+Like the final words of Frankenstein, Shelley appears to be:

 “… borne away by the waves and lost in darkness and distance.”